dev-ciberc/ciberc_l3vpn_notify/README.md

-# CiberC L3VPN Management With Idempotencia and Notify
+# CiberC L3VPN Management Multivendor With Idempotencia and Notify

 Project to automatically deploy L3VPN in a multivendor environment, with the ability to send notifications to WebexTeams through a Bot.